A Surge of New French Restaurants Floods the D.C. Market

 222 M Street NE

-Michelin-starred chef Nicholas Stefanelli leans into his classically-trained French foundation with the debut of Le Clou.
+Michelin-starred chef Nicholas Stefanelli leans into his classically-trained French foundation with the late 2022 debut of Le Clou.
 Situated off the lobby of The Morrow Washington DC, Curio Collection by Hilton, Stefanelli’s modern spin on a French brasserie seats 75 across a gilded dining room dotted with swirled marble tables and sleek leather booths.
 Roving Champagne, cheese, and brandy carts work the dining room and adjacent Lobby Lounge.
 Le Clou’s chef de cuisine Nico Cezar previously worked with Stefanelli at Masseria and (now-closed) Bibiana.
+Two more stylish stylish venues debut up top this spring with the arrival of Upstairs at the Morrow with cocktails, wine, and charcuterie boards and 11th-story Vesper featuring grand hors d’oeuvres, caviar service, and weekend tea-and-Champagne service.

 Ellington Park Bistro